 SSD or Solid State Drive, also known as a solid-state disc, is a computer storage device.
-SSDs have a high vulnerability of overheating quickly.
+You may ask, "can SSD overheat?"
+Yes, SSDs have a high vulnerability of overheating quickly.
 And if that happens, your computer can suffer from slow performance, frequent BSOD errors, and severe damage.

 Knowing the SSD temperature range and monitoring it is also a good way to check if disk is failing.
 Hence, you must keep a check on your SSD temperature range.
 In this article, we are explaining what the optimal range of SSD temperature is and how to monitor it.